glennklockwood/limelead/content/pages/cloud/mpi-cluster.md

   - libopenmpi-dev
 ```

-We'll pass this file into Azure's VM provisioning process to install [clush][]
+We'll pass this [cloud-init][] file into Azure's VM provisioning process to
-(which lets us run the same command across all our nodes) and [OpenMPI][]
+preinstall [clush][] (which lets us run the same command across all our nodes)
-(which we need to build and run MPI applications).
+and [OpenMPI][] (which we need to build and run MPI applications) as part of
+the VM provisioning process.
+If you want to get fancy, you can also jam an
+entire bash script into this text file to have it run verbatim upon VM boot.

+The first Azure resource we create is a _resource group_.
+This is just a logical
-First, create a _resource group_ which is how we will group our cluster parts.
+container that will group all our cluster parts.

 <div class="codehilite"><pre>
 $ <kbd>az group create --name <span style="color:#1b9e77">glocktestrg</span> --location eastus</kbd>
 </pre></div>

+Once this resource group is created, we can start creating compute nodes inside
+it.
+There are two ways to do this: the cheap/easy way and the proper/expensive
+way.

+### Cheap (Ethernet) nodes

-Then create a _proximity placement group_ (ppg).
+Create a _proximity placement group_ (ppg).
 Every VM we put in here will be
 within the same low-latency network bubble.

 <div class="codehilite"><pre>